UoB-OOP/coms10017/README.md

  * `mvnw`: Compilation is failing because of warning messages being treated as errors. <br />
       Ideally, you should deal with the warnings so that they don't come up any more.
 Read [the Maven page](MAVEN.md) for more info.
  * `mvnw`: `[WARNING] bootstrap class path not set in conjunction with -source 1.8` <br />
       You are using the wrong version of Java -- you need to use Java 8!
-Read [the Setup page](SETUP.md) for insturctions on how to uninstall the wrong versions and install the correct one.
+Read [the Setup page](SETUP.md) for instructions on how to uninstall the wrong versions and install the correct one.

 ## FAQ